luongs/8tracks_gemFinder/README.md

 * Sort results by gem level if more than 1 certification is selected
 * Display mix pictures
 * App is deployed on Heroku
+* Create a secure and random secret key
+* Remove secret key and api key from github commited file

 ================
 Future features: